LEGO Batman: Legacy of the Dark Knight – Towers and Ace Chemicals Guide

 Advertisement

-The cleanest way to sweep Ace Chemicals is to stop treating the objective marker as the route.
-In LEGO levels like this, the main objective pushes you forward faster than the collectible design expects.
-Use a room discipline instead: check high ground first, then side interactions, then vents, then destructibles, and only then advance the story trigger.
+Stop treating the objective marker as the route.
+In a LEGO level the main path pushes you forward faster than the collectible design expects, so use room discipline: high ground first, then side interactions, then vents, then the foam-gated detours—and only then advance the story.

 Screenshot from LEGO Batman: Legacy of the Dark Knight